 There are so many ways to create an independent lifestyle for yourself.
 There are no get rich quick schemes here.
 Yes, you have to put in the work but the results can be great.
-Actually, if there is one piece of advice I can give it would be to get rich slow and build a valuable, business that you design around the lifestyle you’d like to have.
-If you provide value, you will see results.
-Plain and simple.

 Everyone can do something on this list!
 Many location independent money makers generate profits from multiple income streams so don’t be afraid to try something new!